bethlemmons/Programming-Journey/Linux Mastery Course/Section 4 Linux File System.md

 4. When ls -F is called, the listed names that end in "/" are folders and the ones that don't are files.
 5. [cd command] --> This command means change directory.
 Can use "~" to get home directory.
 Can use this to quickly change locations in the directory.
 6. [a command] --> This command allows you to see all the files in a directory, even the hidden files.
+7. [tab completion] --> easily use tab to complete the command.